 Kymberli Wregglesworth is a veteran teacher who has spent her entire career at her alma mater, Onaway Secondary School, teaching World History, Civics, and a variety of elective social studies courses.
-She was a Finalist for Michigan Teacher of the Year in 2019, was selected as a Gerstacker Education Fellow in the same year, and was Michigan's James Madison Fellow in 2011.
-When she's not teaching, Kymberli enjoys traveling locally and globally and spending time with her husband and 8-year-old daughter hiking and biking the trails across northern Michigan and on the beaches of the Fresh Coast.
+She was a Finalist for Michigan Teacher of the Year in 2019, was selected as a Gerstacker Education Fellow in 2019, and was Michigan's James Madison Fellow in 2011.
+When she's not teaching, Kymberli enjoys traveling locally and globally and spending time with her husband and 8-year-old daughter.

 Kim Yates, a native of Clintwood, Virginia, is an instructor at Pineville Independent Schools, located in Pineville, Kentucky, where she teaches 11th & 12th grade ELA, Mass Media, and dual credit writing and literature courses.
 She holds a Master’s degree in Education, a Master’s degree in English, and has been teaching for the past 12 years both at the high school and collegiate levels.
 Her passion is facilitating learning opportunities that challenge her students to think beyond the classroom and develop the thinking, speaking, interpersonal, and problem solving skills necessary to be effective, passionate, and contributing members of 21st century society.